 We source products which are as local, natural and healthy as possible, and out of preference buy from small independent suppliers with green credentials.

-When the building was renovated, it was wrapped externally with insulation (like a duvet) meaning that everything within it contributes to the thermal mass, thus creating a stable internal temperature, as well as making the building energy efficient.
+The main building is wrapped externally with insulation (like a duvet) meaning that everything within it contributes to the thermal mass, thus creating a stable internal temperature, as well as making the building energy efficient.
 The breathable wood fibre insulation also acts as a carbon sink.

 Single Use Plastic

 We avoid buying single use plastics and do not offer plastic straws.
 Instead when you stay, we use a natural and organic shower and soap from dispensers in the rooms and we offer a flask of fresh milk for coffee and teas.